 And remember that you don't have to put raw fish or anything else you don't like in your sushi roll.
 You can add crab or shrimp, or make it vegetarian with carrots, cucumbers and avocado.

+Tip #3:Focus on the rice.
 The most crucial element to making good sushi is the rice, experts say.

 "Sushi chefs in Japan spend five years in training before they can touch rice," says RA Sushi General Manager Scott Bernas.

 High-end grocery stores carry sushi rice, but you'll get a broader selection at Asian markets.
 Buy the stuff that says "sushi rice" on the label.